kingsleyadam/stackstorm-duo/README.md

 It's possible to use passcode if you collect the passcode from the user in a secure manner.

-Altho `sms` is a valid factor it's not included as it automaticly denies the authentication and the user needs to be re-authed.
+Although `SMS` is a valid factor it's not included as it automatically denies the authentication and the user needs to be re-authed.